We earn commissions from brands listed on this site, which influences how listings are presented.

 No obligation to use entire funds to pay off debt

-A personal loan is a fixed-rate unsecured loan that may be used for virtually any purpose, including credit card consolidation, home improvements, paying off an emergency expense, or consolidating student debt.
+A personal loan is a fixed-rate unsecured loan that may be used for virtually any purpose, including credit card consolidation, home improvements, paying off an emergency expense, or consolidating student debt, subject to lender restrictions—many lenders prohibit post‑secondary education uses or paying off student loans.
 Although a personal loan may be used to pay off student debts, it isn’t technically a refinance because it doesn’t involve having a lender take on your debts.
-A personal loan works like this: the lender transfers you a lump sum, you pay the lender back in monthly installments over a pre-agreed term (e.g. 5 years), and you get to use the sum however you want.
+A personal loan works like this: the lender transfers you a lump sum, you pay the lender back in monthly installments over a pre-agreed term (e.g. 5 years), and you get to use the sum however you want (subject to lender restrictions).
 Technically, you can use the sum however you want.
-If you have $25,000 in student debt, there’s nothing stopping you from applying for $30,000 and using the remaining $5,000 for another purpose.
+If you have $25,000 in student debt, there’s nothing stopping you from applying for $30,000 and using the remaining $5,000 for another purpose (subject to lender restrictions).

 Personal loans do have several drawbacks.
-According to LendingTree, even borrowers with very good or excellent credit can expect to be charged double-digit personalized prequalified interest rates, whereas the top student loan refinance providers almost always charge single-digit personalized prequalified rates.
-Using a personal loan to wipe out federal student loans means giving up on all the benefits of federal student loan debt, such as: being able to deduct up to $2,500 in student loans from your tax bill; having the option of applying for deferment or forbearance, and having the option of applying for loan forgiveness.
+Even borrowers with very good or excellent credit often see APRs around national averages (roughly low double digits as of late‑2025), whereas top student loan refinance providers advertise starting APRs in the mid‑single digits for highly qualified borrowers.
+Using a personal loan to wipe out federal student loans means giving up on all the benefits of federal student loan debt, such as: the ability to deduct up to $2,500 of qualified student loan interest from your income (subject to eligibility limits); having the option of applying for deferment or forbearance, and having the option of applying for loan forgiveness.

 Top Personal Loan Providers